carolynvs/docs-container-service1/_tutorials/030-deploy-from-visual-studio.md

 If you see an error message like the one above, follow the steps below to explicitly specify which version of the docker client to use.

+1. Check if the Docker client is in your PATH.
+If it is, remove it and reboot.
+If that doesn't correct the error, move on to step 2.
-1. Identify the version of Docker used by the server from the error message.
+2. Identify the version of Docker used by the server from the error message.
-2. Download the appropriate docker client.
+3. Download the appropriate docker client.
 Below are direct links from the [Docker releases page][docker-releases].
   * [Docker Client - 1.6.1](https://get.docker.com/builds/Windows/x86_64/docker-1.6.1.exe)
-3. Open Windows Explorer and browse to the Docker Tools extension directory, e.g. `C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\Microsoft\Windows Azure Tools\Docker`.
+4. Open Windows Explorer and browse to the Docker Tools extension directory, e.g. `C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\Microsoft\Windows Azure Tools\Docker`.

         cd /d "%VS140ComnTools%\..\IDE\Extensions\Microsoft\Windows Azure Tools\Docker"
-4. Create a new directory and name it after the downloaded Docker client version.
+5. Create a new directory and name it after the downloaded Docker client version.

         mkdir 1.6.1
-5. Move the docker client that you downloaded in step 2 into this directory and rename it to `docker.exe`.
+6. Move the docker client that you downloaded in step 2 into this directory and rename it to `docker.exe`.
-6. Now, in the Visual Studio Solution Explorer browse to the Properties/PublishProfiles directory.
+7. Now, in the Visual Studio Solution Explorer browse to the Properties/PublishProfiles directory.
 Open the PowerShell script for your publish profile, e.g. MyProfile-publish.ps1.
-7. Go to the `Ensure-DockerCommand` function and update it to use the new directory you created.
+8. Go to the `Ensure-DockerCommand` function and update it to use the new directory you created.

     ```bash
     # Original Line